rachitest/Resume/Generic/rendercv_output/Rachit_Sabharwal_CV.md

 - May 2025 - Aug 2025
 - Lake Jackson, TX
-- Authored manuscript _"Trust and Uncertainty Quatification in Machine Learning Models Under Measurement Error"_ comparing the difference between frequentist and bayesian approaches in creating "trustworthy" models for noisy (real-world like) simulated data
+- Authored manuscript *"Trust and Uncertainty Quatification in Machine Learning Models Under Measurement Error"* comparing the difference between frequentist and bayesian approaches in creating "trustworthy" models for noisy (real-world like) simulated data
-- Created R application allowing users to automate upto 50% of LCA ( Life Cycle Assesment) analysis, estimated to be worth ~15MM annually across Dow
+- Created R application allowing users to automate up to 50% of LCA (Life Cycle Assesment) analysis, estimated to be worth ~15MM annually across Dow
 - Successfully presented literature review and experimental results to both technical and non-technical stakeholders

 ## The University of Texas Health Science Center at Houston, School of Public Health - Dallas Campus, Graduate Research Assistant (Doctoral)